What Is Bulimia?

 When it comes to bulimia, an eating disorder characterized by food binges followed by attempts to eliminate the calories consumed through unhealthy means, the condition can affect individuals in a variety of ways, including their oral health.
 Those with bulimia may also have anorexia, a condition marked by an unhealthy fear of weight gain and an obsession with maintaining an unhealthy low body weight.
 However, some individuals with bulimia may maintain a normal weight.

-If you are struggling with bulimia, it’s essential to seek the help of a healthcare professional, such as a doctor, counselor, or mental health expert.
-For individuals seeking an Irvine dentist to help address oral health concerns related to bulimia, compassionate and confidential care is available at Rice Dentistry.
+If you are struggling with this eating disorder, it’s essential to seek the help of a healthcare professional, such as a doctor, counselor, or mental health expert.
+For individuals wanting to address oral health concerns related to bulimia, compassionate and confidential care is available at our trusted Irvine dental office.

 Purging Bulimia and Teeth Damage

 Repeated vomiting, a hallmark of purging bulimia, erodes tooth enamel, which is the protective outer layer of teeth.
 This erosion exposes the softer dentin underneath, often leading to tooth sensitivity.
-Additionally, the erosion makes teeth more susceptible to further damage such as decay caused by bacteria or chipping or cracking from biting or chewing.
-Unfortunately, brushing teeth after purging can worsen enamel damage, as the tooth enamel becomes soft and vulnerable to wear by a toothbrush.
+Additionally, the erosion makes teeth more susceptible to further damage, such as decay caused by bacteria or chipping or cracking from biting or chewing.
+In severe cases, where teeth are beyond repair, dental implants can be a viable solution to restore lost teeth and improve both function and appearance.
+Unfortunately, brushing teeth immediately after purging can worsen enamel damage, as the tooth enamel becomes soft and vulnerable to wear by a toothbrush.

 Nonpurging Bulimia and Teeth Damage